 - Redness and warmth of the skin around a joint

 The goal of treatment is to reduce pain, improve function and prevent further joint damage.
 The underlying cause often cannot be cured.

 One of our health care providers may suggest physical therapy, which might include:

 - Water therapy

-Medicines may be prescribed along with lifestyle changes.
+Medicine may also be prescribed, along with lifestyle changes.
 All medicines have some risks.
-You should be closely followed by a doctor when taking arthritis medicines.
-Cortisone injections into the shoulder joint may be helpful to alleviate pain.
+You should be closely followed by a doctor when taking a medicine prescribed for arthritis.
+Cortisone injections into the shoulder joint may help alleviate pain.

 - Get plenty of sleep.